 Home Equity Line of Credit or Loan

-In simple terms, this is a new mortgage on your house.
-Meaning, that you will have to handle a new monthly bill.
-Similarly to credit cards, you have a myriad of options, but this case is more appropriate long-term because a home equity loan payments can be divided through up to 30 years.
+In simple terms, this is a new mortgage on your house, meaning you will have to handle a new monthly bill.
+Similar to credit cards, you have a myriad of options, but this case is more appropriate long-term because home equity loan payments can be divided through up to 30 years.

-But the disadvantage is potentially higher rates, a new monthly bill and various costs and penalties depending on each financial institution.
+But the disadvantages include potentially higher rates, a new monthly bill and various costs and penalties depending on each financial institution.

 Title I Loan

-This a viable option if you are planning a small to medium home improvement project.
+This is a viable option if you are planning a small to medium home improvement project.
 The maximum loan is $25,000.
 These loans are insured by the Federal Housing Administration.
-That’s why it is one of the favorites for private lenders.
+That’s why they are popular among private lenders.
 You should consider this type of loan because it can be spread out over 20 years.

-The downside of a title I loan is that the approval heavily depends on your credit score.
-And while lower rates compared to equity credit loans is a possibility, loans exceeding $7,500 require house as a collateral.
+The downside of a title I loan is that approval heavily depends on your credit score.
+And while lower rates compared to equity credit loans is a possibility, loans exceeding $7,500 require your house as collateral.

 Ideal for bigger projects, refinancing your mortgage will not add an extra monthly payment to your bill.
 Instead, it will replace your current mortgage.
-Depending on your current equity on the house, you may end up with a little longer payment period and a minimal increase (or even a decrease) in your interest rate.
+Depending on the current equity on your house, you may end up with a little longer payment period and a minimal increase (or even a decrease) in your interest rate.

 The upside of using a cash out refinance to pay for a home addition is that it allows you to take on large home renovation projects.